apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**College football transfer portal 2023: Live updates, news**
+**Stock market news today: US stocks retreat from rally as Fed doubts swirl**

-You can read more about it [here](https://www.espn.com/college-football/story/_/id/39033557/2023-ncaa-football-transfer-window-live-news-updates-takeaways).
+You can read more about it [here](https://finance.yahoo.com/news/stock-market-news-today-us-stocks-retreat-from-rally-as-fed-doubts-swirl-122601896.html).

 ## Requirements
 - Python 3.8